Whatsapp Icon

 The bone marrow of a person may not function due to several diseases such as:

-• Aplastic anaemia, in which the marrow stops making new blood cells.
+• Aplastic anemia, in which the marrow stops making new blood cells.

-• Inherited blood disorders, like sickle cell anaemia and thalassemia.
+• Inherited blood disorders, like sickle cell anemia and thalassemia.

 Marrow Transplant Types